xdividr/dreamcloud-docs/source/dreamobjects/tutorials/dreamobjects-cname.rst

 .. note::

-    If you're using a third-party DNS, be sure to manually copy the CNAME from the panel to the nameservers since it won't automatically propagate.
+    If you're using a third-party DNS, be sure to manually copy the CNAME from the panel to the name servers since it won't automatically propagate.

 Adding a DreamObjects CNAME record
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~